mikemates/tandem/memory-bank/activeContext.md

 3. Implement navigation between all major features
 4. Add animations and transitions for a more polished feel
 5. Test the complete user journey across different scenarios
+6. Make regular commits to GitHub as features are implemented